Imagine this for a second: there is a job that allows you a ton of creative freedom.

 Yes, the job is a graphic designer.

-In fact, searches for examples of graphic designer jobs and resumes are in the tens of thousands a month.
+Searches for examples of graphic designer jobs and resumes are in the tens of thousands a month.

 1. Be a master of Photoshop, Illustrator & InDesign